alanhzh/Google-QuickDraw/README.md

 3. Edit the two variables: `data_dir` and `categories` in `QuickDraw_noisy_classifier.py` accordingly. `data_dir` is the directory where you saved your new QuickDraw `.npy` data files. `categories` is the list of the object category name strings you saved.

-After following the above instructions, simply run:
+After following the above instructions, follow the above run command:

 > python QuickDraw_noisy_classifier.py

-This will train/save the model with your QuickDraw data set, classify new noisy query images, and place the results into `answer`.
+to train and save your new model with your QuickDraw data set, and to classify your noisy query images in the `query` folder.
+The results will be placed in the `answer` folder.

 ## Libraries required:
-* keras
+* keras, numpy, scipy, pylab